Shipeasy

 Affects a metric you're paid to move?

-A practical workflow is to gate first (so the rollout is safe), then promote the gate to an experiment once the feature is stable.
+A practical workflow is to use a feature flag first (so the rollout is safe), then promote the feature flag to an experiment once the feature is stable.

 The 5-minute path